 June 4, 2018

 I love powwows.
 I love everything about them.
 The dancing… the drums….the food… and most of all the people.
 I load up my camp chair and cameras and make sure I’ve got enough cash for fry bread and Indian tacos and a raffle or two.
-Then I’m ready to settle in for 3 days of dancing, drumming and contests.
+Then I’m ready to settle in for three days of dancing, drumming and contests.
+It’s powwow time in Wind River Country!

 There are three big powwows in Wind River Country.
 The Eastern Shoshone Indian Days (June 22-24), Ethete Celebration (July 27-29) and the Northern Arapaho powwow (August 31- September 1-2).
 These powwows draw top dancers and drum groups from around the US and Canada.